-These disputes can be very sensitive if there is still work to be done on the project, but also very costly: If the work is not up to standard, it can costs tens of thousands of dollars to make it right, and can add months to the project's completion date.
+These disputes can be very sensitive if there is still work to be done on the project.
+They can also be very costly: If the work is not up to standard, it can costs tens of thousands of dollars to make it right, and can add months to the project's completion date.

-The construction litigation lawyers at the Katz Law Group have decades of experience resolving these disputes, representing both property owners and general contractors, as well as the contractors accused of defaulting.
+The construction litigation lawyers at the Katz Law Group have decades of experience resolving these disputes in Massachusetts.
+In that time, they have effectively represented both property owners and general contractors, as well as the contractors who have been accused of defaulting.